 The development identifies recreational open space based on this capacity, with an estimated population of 9,800 using an average of 2.8 residents per dwelling.
-Local Plan Policy SC/7 requires 1.6ha of recreational space for outdoor sports, resulting in a requirement of 15.68ha.
+Local Plan Policy SC/7 requires 1.6ha of recreational space for outdoor sports, resulting in a requirement of 15.68ha before consideration of potential for dual/shared use with schools.

-Additional requirements for formal and informal play space are not specified by the Spatial Framework plan, and will be accommodated within the remaining open spaces across the site including the runway park, green edges, green corridors and country park areas.
+Additional requirements for formal and informal play space are not specified by the Spatial Framework Diagram, and will be accommodated within the remaining open spaces across the site including the runway park, green edges, green corridors and country park areas.